MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 :::image type="content" source="media/ui-elements/create-text-based-selector-dialog.png" alt-text="Screenshot of the Create a text-based selector dialog.":::

 Text-based selectors use the **Name** attribute of the captured element for desktop automation and the **Text** attribute for browser automation.
 They're available only for UI elements that contain a text value themselves.
-They aren't available for elements that don't hold a text value but happen to have child element(s) in their structure.
+In other words, they are available for UI elements with a **Name** or **Text** attribute that includes a value.
+They aren't available for elements that don't hold such a text value, even if they have child element(s) with text in their structure.

 ## Known issues and limitations

 - If you select **Add UI element**, hover the mouse over a whole window, and choose to capture a UI element based on text, a default selector will get generated.
 This selector includes the **Process** attribute apart from **Name**.

-- The combination of a text variable and an operator other than **Equal to** generates a selector displayed in the custom text editor instead of the visual builder.
+- The combination of a variable and an operator other than **Equal to** generates a selector displayed in the custom text editor instead of the visual builder.
 This functionality avoids an existing limitation that makes the above combination non-functional in the visual builder.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]